Dan Wallace (politician)

-Dan Wallace (born 14 June 1942) is a former Irish Fianna Fáil politician who served for almost twenty five years as Teachta Dála (TD) for the Cork North-Central constituency.
+Dan Wallace (14 June 1942 – 17 February 2025) was an Irish Fianna Fáil politician who served for almost twenty-five years as Teachta Dála (TD) for the Cork North-Central constituency.

+Life and career

-A former Sacristan in Farranree Church and subsequent customs clerk with the Ford Motor Company in Cork, Wallace was an unsuccessful candidate at the 1981 and February 1982 general elections.
-He was first elected to the 24th Dáil at the November 1982 general election, having topped the poll, and was re-elected to Dáil Éireann in every subsequent general election until he retired at that 2007 general election.
+He was a sacristan in Farranree Church and subsequent customs clerk with the Ford Motor Company in Cork, Wallace was an unsuccessful candidate at the 1981 and February 1982 general elections.
+He was first elected to the 24th Dáil at the November 1982 general election, having topped the poll, and was re-elected to Dáil Éireann in every subsequent general election until he retired at the 2007 general election.

 In February 1992, he was appointed on the nomination of Taoiseach Albert Reynolds as Minister of State at the Department of the Environment, serving until January 1993.
 In July 1997, he was appointed on the nomination of Taoiseach Bertie Ahern as Minister of State at the Department of the Environment and Local Government, serving until June 2002.

-In the 29th Dáil, Wallace was Vice-Chairman of the Foreign Affairs Committee until November 2004.
+In the 29th Dáil, Wallace was vice-chairperson of the Foreign Affairs committee until November 2004.

 Wallace was Lord Mayor of Cork from 1985 to 1986.
+He died on 17 February 2025, at the age of 82.